Viincenttt/MollieApi/README.md

 ```

 ### Example projects
 Two example projects are included.
 A simple console application and a web application that allows you to view, create, pay and refund payments.
+In order to use these projects you have to set your Mollie API key in the Program.cs/web.config file.

 ### Creating a MollieClient object
 The MollieClient object allows you to send and receive requests to the Mollie REST webservice.